klklklo/pyeuvac/README.md

 Below is an example of calculating the spectrum with input parameters F<sub>10.7</sub> = F<sub>10.7A</sub> = 200 s.f.u.
 ```
-# importing a package with the alias p
+# importing a package with the alias pe
 import pyeuvac as pe
 # creating an instance of the Euvac class
 example = pe.Euvac()